NaomiProject/Naomi/README.md

   <br>
 </h1>

-<h4 align="center">An open source platform for developing always-on, voice-controlled applications. </br>
+<h4 align="center">An open-source platform for developing always-on, voice-controlled applications. </br>
 	Based on the previous work of <a href="http://jasperproject.github.io" target="_blank">Jasper</a>.
 </h4>